hy-chou/kukudy/README.md

 Each `.ovpn` file inside `nordvpn/ovpn_udp/` represents a server you can connect to.
 Each file name consists of a country code and an index number, followed by `.nordvpn.com.udp.ovpn`.

+NordVPN updates their servers once in a while.
+Make sure you have the latest server list or you will not be able to connect to the new servers.

 For more information about the content of `.ovpn` files, run `man openvpn`.

 ### 2. Authentication